deckhouse/deckhouse/modules/400-descheduler/docs/README.md

 This strategy finds nodes that are under utilized and evicts Pods in the hope that these Pods will be scheduled compactly into fewer nodes.
 This strategy must be used with the scheduler strategy `MostRequestedPriority`.

-The thresholds for identifying underutilized nodes are currently preset and cannot be changed:
-* Criteria to identify underutilized nodes:
-  * CPU — 50%
-  * memory — 50%

 ### LowNodeUtilization

 The descheduler finds underutilized or overutilized nodes using cpu/memory/Pods (in %) thresholds and evict Pods from overutilized nodes hoping that these Pods will be rescheduled on underutilized nodes.
 Note that this strategy takes into account Pod requests instead of actual resources consumed.

-The thresholds for identifying underutilized or overutilized nodes are currently preset and cannot be changed:
-* Criteria to identify underutilized nodes:
-  * CPU — 40%
-  * memory — 50%
-  * Pods — 40%
-* Criteria to identify overutilized nodes:
-  * CPU — 80%
-  * memory — 90%
-  * Pods — 80%

 ### PodLifeTime